-Rule 1466 applies to any owner or operator conducting earth-moving activities of soil with applicable toxic air contaminant(s) as defined in paragraph (c)(15) of the rule that have been identified as contaminant(s) of concern at a site.
+Rule 1466 applies to any owner or operator conducting earth-moving activities of soil with applicable toxic air contaminant(s) as defined in paragraph (c)(16) of the rule that have been identified as contaminant(s) of concern at a site.
 The rule focuses on the toxic air contaminants listed in Table I of the rule.
 The provisions in Rule 1466 include ambient PM10 monitoring, dust control measures, notification, signage, and recordkeeping requirements.
-Rule 1466 allows for alternative dust control measures, ambient dust concentration limits, and other provisions provided they are approved by the Executive Officer.
+Rule 1466 allows for alternative signage that is approved by the Executive Officer.
 The rule does not apply to earth-moving activities of soil with applicable toxic air contaminant(s) of less than 50 cubic yards.

-At least 72 hours and no more than 30 days prior to conducting any earth-moving activities on any site meeting the applicability of the rule, the owner or operator shall electronically notify the South Coast Air Quality Management District of the intent to conduct any earth-moving activities.
+At least 72 hours and no more than 30 days prior to conducting any earth-moving activities on any site meeting the applicability of the rule, the owner or operator shall submit an electronic initial notification to the South Coast Air Quality Management District of the intent to conduct any earth-moving activities.
+Additionally, Rule 1466 requires that initial notifications shall be updated when any of the following conditions arise: earlier or later start date, change in exemption status, or change in completion date.
 The owner or operator shall submit the following:

-A hardcopy of the completed form, the above specified map and a check for the notification fee of $65.12 per notification, postmarked within 48 hours of online submittal to:
+• A hardcopy of the completed form, the above specified map and a check for the notification fee of $76.55 (pursuant to Rule 301) per notification, postmarked within 48 hours of online submittal to:

 South Coast AQMD- Rule 1466 Notifications